 IFRS insurance contracts standard will have far reaching impacts for life and P&C insurers and reinsurers.

-The IASB’s insurance contracts standard, IFRS 17, heralds fundamental changes to international insurance accounting.
-Once implemented, users of financial statements can expect increased transparency on the profitability of new and in-force business – offering greater insight into insurers' financial health than ever before.
+The IASB’s long-anticipated insurance contracts standard – IFRS 17 – has finally been published, heralding fundamental changes to international insurance accounting.
+Once implemented, users of financial statements can expect increased transparency on the profitability of new and in-force business – offering greater insight into an insurer’s financial health than ever before.

 The new standard brings both benefits and challenges for insurers.
-The date the new standard comes into effect is January 1, 2021 - however, in November 2018, the IASB tentatively decided to propose a one-year deferral of the effective date to 2022.
-That may still seem a long way off, but the implementation effort required will be significant and insurers should get started now.
+The date the new standard comes into effect is January 1, 2021 – That may seem a long way off, but the implementation effort required will be significant, and insurers should get started now.

 This is a historic moment for everyone in the insurance industry.
 The waiting is over and it is imperative that insurers start to prepare themselves to implement IFRS 17 and ensure clear, concise and robust communication to shareholders, investors and other key stakeholders.
 For more, read our news release.

 KPMG International will be hosting a series of in-depth webcasts, starting on May 30th where our subject matter experts will walk through key aspects of the standard.

 Please contact email@example.com if you would like to attend.
 Or contact your local KPMG office.